alexeagleson/docker-node-postgres-template/README.md

 docker pull hello-world
 ```

 That will pull the _image_ from Docker hub.
 Important to get the terminology correct, we haven't created a _container_ yet.
 A Docker image is a _set of instructions for how to create a container_.
-If you are familair with web development, think of the image like HTML (blueprints) and the container like the DOM (the structure).
+If you are familiar with web development, think of the image like HTML (blueprints) and the container like the DOM (the structure).

 You can add additional instructions to the default image instructions in your `Dockerfile` which we will get to soon.